 The Concert Chorus is open to all students with an interest in singing.
-This class will assist in gaining the basic skills needed for strong vocal performance.
+This course is designed to assist students in the development of basic skills needed for strong vocal performance.
 Choral singing skills, sight singing, ear training, independence on a part and expressive ensemble performance are the focus of this class.
-New members are welcome after a successful audition with director.
-Out-of-school performances are required as a means of assessment.
+New members are always welcome after a successful voice placement audition with the director.
+Out-of-school performances throughout the year are required of all members as summative assessments.
+Additionally, at the end of each semester, all students are required to sing in concert as their mid-term and final exams.